 ‘Identify, contain and eliminate’ are the key elements of a contingency plan for dealing with PEDv, just published.
 It is the brainchild of the Pig Health and Welfare Council and is a living document which will evolve and develop over time.

 The plan focuses on the control and elimination of PEDv but a broadly similar approach could be used to tackle other significant new and emerging diseases, such as highly pathogenic strains of PRRS from the US or Asia.
 Download the plan.

 Standard Operating Procedures

-Standard Operating Procedures (SOPs) have been produced by AHDB Pork of behalf of the Pig Health and Welfare Council and the first batch have been uploaded to the AHDB Pork website.
-In the event of PED arriving, the SOPs will outline best practice and methods of control.
-Ultimately there will be around a dozen of them and they will all be updated regularly.
+Standard Operating Procedures (SOPs) have been produced by AHDB Pork of behalf of the Pig Health and Welfare Council.
+In the event of PED arriving, the SOPs outline best practice and methods of control.
+You can find the SOPs here.